 Click the dropdown next to Layer to adjust which layer the plane tracker is assigned to.

-Uncheck this box to stop the plane tracker and any children from being rendered in the scene.
+Clear this box to stop the plane tracker and any children from being rendered in the scene.

-Check this box to find a plane in world space as soon as your effect is opened.
+Select this box to find a plane in world space as soon as your effect is opened.

 You can't change the transformations for a plane tracker, because it isn't an object.